Kia Stonic Review & Prices

 Reliability and problems

 Kia has a well-founded reputation for building cars that are reliable.
 The Stonic upholds that tradition, putting in strong showings in owner satisfaction surveys.
 So it should be dependable and a pleasure to own.
-There haven’t been recalls for it, which is always reassuring.
+There has only been one UK recall — for a possibly faulty oil filter — which is always reassuring.
 And you get Kia’s industry-leading seven-year/100,000-mile warranty.
 So if anything does go wrong, you’ve got back-up from the manufacturer.

 - Cash